Techtonica/curriculum/learning-to-learn/learning-to-learn.md

          - Test yourself during the studying process by looking away and try to recall what you just studied.
          - Revisit topics which you've learned so far, repetition helps fix the material in your mind.

+- Go through the links available in material section for more details.

 ### Common Mistakes / Misconceptions